 In a midterm presentation, each team reports on the current status of their project and receives extensive feedback from the other participants and supervisors.
 The highlight and closing event of the case studies seminar is the one-day scientific workshop SCoNDO which the supervisors of the case study modules prepare and present together.

-SCoNDO – the closing workshop
+SCoNDO – the Closing Workshop

 The Students' Conference on Nonlinear and Discrete Optimization (SCoNDO) takes place once a year in summer.
 Here, the participants of the two courses "Case Studies in Discrete Optimization" and "Case Studies in Non-Linear Optimization" present their projects and present their results in a short public scientific talk.